tipam/pi3d/ReadMe.md

 The Panda3D loaderEgg.py and LoaderObj.py modules are written by Paddy Gaunt (Copyright (c) 2012)

-Many Thanks, especially to Paddy Gaunt, Peter de Rivaz, Jon Macey and others who have contributed to Pi3D - keep up the good work!
+Many Thanks, especially to Paddy Gaunt, Peter de Rivaz, Tom Swirly, Jon Macey and others who have contributed to Pi3D - keep up the good work!

 A new version of Pi3D implementing Shaders will be available in the near future.
 Keep watch!